-HM Revenue & Customs is currently calculating Income Tax for the 6 April 2018 to 5 April 2019 financial year.
-If your umbrella service company has not, on your behalf, paid in full the tax you owe you will be contacted by the tax office or HMRC and you will be asked to bring your tax affairs up to date, including paying any outstanding tax and National Insurance contributions.
+If you work through umbrella service company, you remain liable to pay your tax in full.
+Should the umbrella service company not, on your behalf, pay in full the tax you owe you will be contacted by the tax office or HM Revenue & Customs and asked to bring your tax affairs up to date, including paying any outstanding tax and National Insurance contributions.

 We have been advised that a special section has been set up by HMRC to investigate various tax avoidance schemes provided by umbrella companies posing as an employer.

 BASW is strongly advising members working through an umbrella to not wait to be contacted by HMRC and to take action now.

 - Verify tax paid to date - If you’re being paid PAYE, you can access what income tax and National Insurance you have paid (within a week).
 Simply register log-in at www.gov.uk/personal-tax-account or download the HMRC app available for iOS and Android.